October 8, 2022

 Transloading cargo occurs upon delivery of a shipment and is the process of moving from one mode of transportation to a different method.
 For example, an ocean shipment arrives, the containers are picked up at the port and taken to a local warehouse, the contents of the containers are transloaded (unloaded and loaded) to a truck or several trucks for final mile delivery to distibrution centers.
+Each transload represents yet another opportunity for error; however, proper care and handling, as well as thorough planning, can reduce this risk in the transloading process.

 In general, transloading occurs when one form of transportation can not be used for the entire delivery of the cargo and the contents of the containers need to be distributed to several locations by truck for final delivery.